sylaspg/grasp-continuum/README.md

 ![GitHub Release Date](https://img.shields.io/github/release-date/sylaspg/grasp-continuum)
 ![GitHub last commit](https://img.shields.io/github/last-commit/sylaspg/grasp-continuum)

-This fork is intended for incorporating the continuum electron calculations in elastic (single channel) and inelastic (multi-channel) processes into GRASP.
+This fork is intended to incorporate the scattered (continuum) electron calculations in elastic (single-channel) and inelastic (multi-channel) processes into GRASP.
 > **Please note:** Currently, only elastic processes are implemented.

 The main idea is to use as many computational processes as they are implemented in GRASP, by adapting them to calculate continuum orbitals wave functions.

-This fork is completely transparent for usual calculations in GRASP (bound states and their properties).
+This fork is entirely transparent for usual calculations in GRASP (bound states and their properties).
-Only when calculations involving continuum orbital are requested (during the execution of the `rmcdhf` program), the default flow is changed and different output is produced.
+Only when calculations involving continuum orbital are requested (during the execution of the `rmcdhf` program).
+The default flow is changed, and different outputs are produced.
 The only differences are listed below:
 - the default number of points in the radial (NNNP) is increased to 5000 in the `src/lib/libmod/parameter_def_M.f90` file, since continuum orbitals have to be calculated on the far-reaching computational grid;
 for larger systems, it is recommended to magnify the grid size even several times